MicrosoftDocs/power-platform/power-platform/developer/cli/reference/includes/auth-create-remarks.md

 ### Remarks

-For the `deviceCode` parameter, the values to use map to these other common acronyms or names:
+For the `cloud` parameter, the values to use map to these other common acronyms or names:

 - GCC = `UsGov`
 - GCC High = `UsGovHigh`